angryreid/algorithm/07_AVL/README.md

 At this condition, only parent node need to balance.

-- Removing a node may enable parent node losing balance.
+- Removing a node may enable parent or ancestors node losing balance.
 - The worst case is all parent node need to balance until the root.

+## Summary

+The average time complexity

+- Add O(logn)
+- remove O(logn)
+- find O(logn)